myang5t3r/teamProfileGenerator/README.md

   Contributions are welcome.
 Clone the repository and customize to your liking.
 Request a pull request and a review can be started.
   ___
   ## Tests
-  To test the application, in the root directory run npm test.
+  To test the application, in the root directory run npm run test.
 This will launch the Jest library to test the 4 main classes of the repository.
 See test cases in __test__ directory.
   ___
   ## Questions
   For more information and questions please email me @ matthew.yang@hunterdoulas.com